luciotato/LiteScript/source/README.md

 Actually, v0.6 compiler is able to compile itself.

-##IMPORTANT: development is made at /devel/source-v0.6
+###IMPORTANT: development is made at /devel/source-v0.6

-Ig you're reading /source/, it's just a snapshot of the las release.
+If you're reading /source/, it's just a snapshot of the last release.
-Do NOT work on /source/, work on /devel/source-v0.6/.
+Do NOT work on /source/, work on /devel/source-v0.6/

 v0.6 SYNTAX